Please email email@example.com for further information.

 Employment in the Four Avenues grew from 46,000 to 51,300 employees between 2000 and 2010.

-In 2017, 16 percent of the City's employment was located in the Four Avenues.
+In 2018, 18% of the city's employment was located in the Four Avenues.

-This was over 27 percent before the earthquakes.
+This was over 27% before the earthquakes.
 Further information.

-Since the earthquakes, all industrial groupings have seen an increase in the share of employees located within the Four Avenues (except Retailing).
+Since the earthquakes, all industrial groupings have seen an increase in both the number and share of employees located within the Four Avenues, although all of them have not returned to pre earthquake levels.
 Further information.

-Average annual employment turnover (business births plus deaths, as a proportion of total employment) is lower than it was before the earthquakes (3 percent since 2012).
+Overall, average annual employment turnover (business births plus deaths, as a proportion of total employment) is similar to what it was before the earthquakes (3.5% since 2012).
 Further information.

 |Movement of businesses to and from Four Avenues||Increasing trend||

-Since 2013, the Central City has gained a net 1200 employees from businesses relocating to the Four Avenues.
+Since 2013, the central city has gained a net 2100 employees from existing businesses relocating to the Four Avenues.

-New businesses opening in the Four Avenues have added a further 900 employees.
+New businesses opening in the Four Avenues have added a further net 1800 employees.
 Further information.

-The impact of the earthquakes can be seen in the 2012 year, with a loss of 23,350 employees from 2010 to reach a low of 28,000.
-Since 2012, employment in the Four Avenues has increased to 35,100 in February 2017, which is around two thirds of the pre-earthquake employment level.
+The impact of the earthquakes can be seen in the 2012 year, with a loss of 22,420 employees from 2010 to reach a low of 28,900.
+Since 2012, employment in the Four Avenues has increased to 39,500 in February 2018, which is around three quarters of the pre-earthquake employment level.

 The impact of the earthquakes on the Four Avenues business environment was geographically distinct, with much of the employment loss associated with areas with the highest damage.
 This was mainly in the commercial core: generally the area located between the Avon River to the west, Kilmore and Peterborough Streets to the north, Madras Street to the east, and St Asaph Street to the south.

 This area was cordoned off and parts had restricted access for at least a year following the earthquakes.
-The majority (86 percent) of the employment loss occurred within this part of the Four Avenues.
-Since 2012, this area has received 40 percent of the growth in Four Avenues employment.
+The majority (84%) of the employment loss occurred within this part of the Four Avenues.
+Since 2012, this area has received 43% of the growth in Four Avenues employment.

-Employment in the Central City area outside of the cordon area decreased by 11 percent following the earthquakes.
-In February 2017, this area reached the highest employment total since 2000, at 30,400 employees.
+Employment in the central city area outside of the cordon area decreased by 16% following the earthquakes.
+In February 2018, this area reached the highest employment total since 2000, at 31,450 employees.

 Although this area generally maintained its level of employment, there have been changes to the distribution and composition of employment in these areas (see section below on the change in location and type of employment).